bretmh/cs2_demo_parser/README.md

 - Molly/Inferno after thrown.
 - ServerEventInfo is lackin, requires you to rewind to the first tick in ther replay to render map.
 - Forward/Backward
+- Pass demo path as cmdline arg.

 How To Use:
 - Install GoLang
+- Add you demo files to the project folder.
+- Modify `demoFile, err := os.Open("demo1.dem")` in `main.go` to your demo file name.
 - `go run main.go`
 - Open `index.html`
 - Hit Play